-Writings of the Saints on Prayer for the Departed

-Throughout the centuries, many writings of the Saints attest to this practice of praying for the departed.
-Some excerpts of the writings from the early centuries of the church are given here:

-"pray that God would be merciful to the sins of all, not only of the living, but also of the departed."
-(Chrysostom, "On the Priesthood," Book 6.4)
+Writings of the Saints on Prayer for the Departed Throughout the centuries, many writings of the Saints attest to this practice of praying for the departed.
+Some excerpts of the writings from the early centuries of the church are given here: 66 Pray that God would be merciful to the sins of all, not only of the living, but also of the departed.